 Other Blockchain OS Examples To Look Out For

 It would be impossible for us to give you a rundown of all the available examples of blockchain OS out there.
 However, if you’re keen on looking more of them up and learning more, here are some you should check out:

 - TRON – reports itself as one of the biggest blockchain OS globally

 - LibertyOS – also claims to be the first blockchain OS

-- aelf – which aims to be alike Linux
+- aelf – which aims to be like Linux

 The Future Of Blockchain OS

 There have been quite a few attempts, some more successful than others, at creating a blockchain OS.
 And, given the power and upward progression of blockchain on its own, we are likely to see more attempts.
-Technology takes some time to grow, but we shouldn’t take slow progression as a sign that it will not become revolutionary in the future.
+Technology takes some time to grow, but we shouldn’t take slow progression as a sign that it will not become revolutionary.